ftorkler/x11-overlay/README.md

   -m <index>          monitor to use; defaults to '0' -o <value>          orientation to align window and lines; defaults to 'NW'
-                      possible values are N, NE, E, SE, S, SW, W, NW and CENTER -t <pixel>          tolerance in pixel for mouse over dimming; defaults to '0' -v                  be verbose and print some debug output
+                      possible values are N, NE, E, SE, S, SW, W, NW and CENTER -p <value>          profile for ansi colors; values are VGA or XP -t <pixel>          tolerance in pixel for mouse over dimming; defaults to '0' -v                  be verbose and print some debug output
 ```